right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 • Keep survey length in mind: While closed-ended questions are efficient, it's important to keep the overall survey length in mind.
 Long surveys may lead to respondent fatigue and decrease response rates.
 Focus on asking the most important closed-ended questions and consider using open-ended questions for more detailed responses.

-By following these best practices, you can ensure that your closed-ended questions are effective in gathering specific and quantitative data.
-Remember to balance closed-ended questions with open-ended questions to capture detailed information and customer opinions.
 With a well-designed survey or feedback form, you can gain valuable insights that will help drive informed decision-making and improve customer experiences.

 When to Use Close-ended Questions?